bizon/selling-partner-api-sdk/README.md

 To learn more about the Selling Partner API, visit the [official Amazon documentation](https://developer-docs.amazon.com/sp-api/docs).
 Also, see the [generated documentation](https://bizon.github.io/selling-partner-api-sdk/) for each API client.

+## Features

+This SDK supports the following features:

+- Passing client configuration through environment variables.
+- Authenticating using IAM Roles, Users and STS sessions.
+- Retrying rate-limited requests by respecting the documented rate-limts and possibly provided headers.
+- Logging (non-auth) API requests or responses.

 ## Clients

 This repository contains an API client for each of the available Selling Partner API version: